What is EHS training?

 Why Do Employers Struggle with Safety Training?

 This is all fairly obvious—okay, very obvious.
-Most employers out there understand the importance of training.
+Most employers understand the importance of EHS management and training.
 Nonetheless, they struggle to do it right, for several reasons:

-Organizations know they have to do it, but finding the time for it can be a challenge.
+Organizations know they need effective EHS processes, but finding time for the implementation of training can be challenging.

 They’re clunky, out-of-date, and frustrating to use.

 Particularly during a crisis.
-People panic and forget what they learned a year ago.
+People panic and forget what they learned about safety measures.

-Substandard training isn’t just a time- and energy-suck; it’s a massive risk to your people and business.
-If you can’t prove that your employees are well-informed and trained to do their jobs safely, you could be exposing them to deadly risks and putting your business on the line.
+Substandard training isn’t just a time- and energy-suck; it’s a massive risk to your people and business operations.
+If you can’t prove that your employees understand proper safety practices, you could be exposing them to workplace injuries and illnesses, deadly risks, and putting your business on the line

 Plus, effective training is more than a safety imperative.
 It’s how top-performing organizations maximize worker morale, productivity, and retention.
 You need to train your employees the right way if you want to keep them around and working at their best.